awsdocs/aws-iot-docs/developerguide/iot-policy-actions.md

 Represents the permission to update a job execution\.
 The `iot:UpdateJobExecution` permission is checked every time a request is made to update the state of a job execution\.

 `iot:StartNextPendingJobExecution`
-Represents the permission to get and start the next pending job execution for a thing\. \(That is, to update a job execution with status QUEUED to IN\_PROGRESS\.\) The `iot:StartNextPendingJobExecution` permission is checked every time a request is made to start the next pending job execution\.
+Represents the permission to get and start the next pending job execution for a thing\. \(That is, to update a job execution with status QUEUED to IN\_PROGRESS\.\) The `iot:StartNextPendingJobExecution` permission is checked every time a request is made to start the next pending job execution\.AWS IoT Core Credential Provider Policy Action

+`iot:AssumeRoleWithCertificate`
+Represents the permission to call AWS IoT Core credential provider to assume an IAM role with certificate\-based authentication\.
+The `iot:AssumeRoleWithCertificate` permission is checked every time a request is made to AWS IoT Core credential provider to assume a role\.